redis/ioredis/README.md

 });
 ```

-There are three built-in transformers, two argument transformer for `hmset` & `mset` and
+There are three built-in transformers, two argument transformers for `hmset` & `mset` and
 a reply transformer for `hgetall`.
 Transformers for `hmset` and `hgetall` has been mentioned
 above, and the transformer for `mset` is similar to the one for `hmset`: